-18 Contingencies and commitments
+17 Contingencies and commitments

-In the opinion of the Committee Members, the Association did not have any contingencies and commitments at 31 December 2021 (2020: None).
+In the opinion of the Committee Members, the Association did not have any contingencies and commitments as at 31 December 2022 (2021: None).

-19 Subsequent events
+18 Subsequent events

-No matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Association, the results of those operations or the state of affairs of the Association in future financial years.
+In the opinion of the Committee Members, no matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Association, the results of those operations or the state of affairs of the Association in future financial years.

-RESPONSIBLE PERSONS' DECLARATION
+RESPONSIBLE PERSON'S DECLARATION